Getting ready for Cold and Flu season

-- Spray disinfectant on doorknobs, counter tops, and appliance handles on a daily basis – Virus can jump from a surface to your hands and then from your hands to another surface.
-By wiping down high traffic areas, you will prevent the virus from transferring to other people.
+- Spray disinfectant on doorknobs, countertops, and appliance handles on a daily basis – Viruses can jump from one surface to your hands and then from your hands to another surface.
+By wiping down high-traffic areas, you will prevent the virus from transferring to other people.

 - Try to stay healthy – Eat well and healthfully, get exercise, and reduce your stress.
 Maintaining a healthy lifestyle will keep your body strong, and help you fight off disease.

-Don’t insist on an antibiotic unless your throat culture, chest x-ray or other signs and symptoms point to a bacterial infection.
-In most cases, the best medicine a doctor can give you is advice (such as drink plenty of liquids and rest).
+Don’t insist on an antibiotic unless your throat culture, chest x-ray, or other signs and symptoms point to a bacterial infection.
+In most cases, the best medicine a doctor can give you is advice (such as drinking plenty of liquids and rest).
 Take it.

 Working out when sick